 Most consumers encounter guarantee agreements when they purchase a product or engage someone to perform a service.
 Depending upon the level of the guarantee, enforcing can be very easy or quite difficult.

 Companies can attach time periods to product guarantees that limit the purchaser’s ability to return a product for a refund.
 How often have you had a product break down only to discover that the warranty has just expired?
 Even though manufacturer warrant laws in place to protect you from unscrupulous businesses, it seems the companies know exactly how long their product will work to avoid liability.

-However, even though these guarantees are not signed by either party, and may even be oral in nature, most businesses understand the goodwill generated by adhering to stated guarantee policies.
-This is especially true for companies that sell product online or on television, who know that keeping the customer happy is important for repeat business, and are willing to accept returned items as just a matter of doing business.
+However, even though these guarantees are not signed by either party and may even be oral in nature, most businesses understand the goodwill generated by adhering to stated guarantee policies.
+This is especially true for companies that sell products online or on television, who know that keeping the customer happy is important for repeat business and are willing to accept returned items as just a matter of doing business.